In this article, I discuss the best disability insurance options for teachers.

 Let’s jump right into discussing what is disability insurance.

-Disability insurance is, simply, a type of insurance that pays you a dollar benefit if you can’t work due to illness or injury.
+Disability insurance is, simply, a type of insurance that pays you a monthly income if you can’t work due to illness or injury.

-Many people tell me, “no”, but if you:
+Many teachers tell me, “no”, but if you:

 Make money, and